frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 *Please note that these scripts only collect information and do not alter any configuration in any way possible.*

 ## Requirements
+* VMware PowerCLI
 * Connection to VMware vCenter
 * Posh-SSH https://github.com/darkoperator/Posh-SSH
 * Root Access to ESXi hosts

-The script primarily interfaces with the virtually infrastructure via a connection to the VMware vCenter server.
+The VMware PowerCLI script primarily interfaces with the virtually infrastructure via a connection to the VMware vCenter server.
 A connection (Connect-VIServer) with the proper level of certificates must be in place before executing these scripts.
 The script does not initiate any connect session itself, it assumes this is already in-place.

 As the script extracts information from the VMkernel Sys Info Shell (VSI Shell) https://www.virtuallyghetto.com/2010/08/what-is-vmware-vsish.html the script uses Posh-SSH to log into ESXi host of choice and extracts the data from the VSI Shell for further processing.
 The Posh-SSH module needs to be installed before running the PCIe-to-NUMAMapping scripts, the script does not install Posh-SSH itself.
 This module can be installed by running the following command Install-Module -Name Posh-SSH (Admin rights required).
 More information can be found at https://github.com/darkoperator/Posh-SSH